maniospas/Blombly/docs/advanced/preprocessor.md

 This happens only if the path has not already been included, which allows for circular inclusions.
 In the above example, this means that either `libs/html.bb` is included or, if `libs/html` is a folder, `libs/html/.bb` is included.
-Inclusion paths are checked both relatively to blombly's executable and to the main file beeing compiled.
+Inclusion paths are checked both relatively to blombly's executable and to the main file being compiled.
 Dependencies enable code modularization without loading overheads, as the compilation outcome packs all necessary instructions to run automously by the interpreter.